 11276.4 APPROVAL OF MMIS SYSTEMS 07-98

+(2) FFP is not available for proprietary application software developed specifically for the public assistance programs covered under this subpart, (in this case, the Medicaid Program).

+Minimally, the proprietary application software must have an applicability to the medical environment/community at large, and be marketed/sold within that medical environment/community at large.

+HCFA will approve the use of such proprietary software which;

+(a) meets the above restrictions of 45 CFR 95.617(c), and,

+(b) where the vendor of the proprietary software agrees, in writing, to grant the State a perpetual license for continued use of the software should the State award a contract for a subsequent take-over of the MMIS operations by another fiscal agent/contractor.

 11276.4 Costs Reimbursable at 90 and 75 Percent FFP for Equipment and Supplies Rented or Purchased.--Purchase rather than rental of mechanized equipment must be justified by establishing that it is to the economic advantage of the State and Federal governments after consideration of the tangible and intangible factors involved.
 Included in this determination is consideration of the alternative to lease the equipment with option to purchase.
 Equipment cost for its use during the design, development, and installation or enhancement of an MMIS to assist in accomplishing these tasks is eligible for 90 percent FFP.